Configure your organization's Omnilert App endpoint on the Endpoints section of the main menu.

 The supported resource types are:

-- Image (jpg, gif, or png images work best)
+- Image (The URL for a jpg, gif, or png image)

-- Video (URL of mpeg, mov, YouTube, Vimeo, or another video file type/service)
+- Video (The URL of mpeg, mov, YouTube, Vimeo, or another video file type/service)

-- Link (A link to be opened in the device's web browser)
+- Link (A web link to be opened in the device's web browser)

 - Phone (A phone number.
-This will prompt the subscriber's phone to direct-dial the number right from the app.)
+This will prompt the subscriber's phone to direct-dial the number right from their device's phone capability, if available.)

 - If no resources are present, the Omnilert subscriber app will not display any "Resources" tab to subscribers.